This website uses cookies. By continuing to use this website you are agreeing to our use of cookies.

 Dataset

-ESA Sea Level Climate Change Initiative (Sea_Level_cci): A new network of virtual altimetry stations for measuring sea level along the world coastlines from 2002 to 2019 v2.2
+ESA Sea Level Climate Change Initiative (Sea_Level_cci): New network of virtual altimetry stations for measuring sea level along the world coastlines from 2002 to 2019, v2.2

 Abstract

-This dataset has been derived from the ESA SL_cci+ v1.1 dataset of coastal sea level anomalies which is based on the reprocessing of raw radar altimetry waveforms from the Jason-1, Jason-2 and Jason-3 satellite missions to derive satellite-sea surface ranges as close as possible to the coast (a process called ‘retracking’) and optimization of the geophysical corrections applied to the range measurements to produce sea level time series.
+This dataset has been derived from a new version of the ESA SL_cci+ dataset of coastal sea level anomalies which is based on the reprocessing of raw radar altimetry waveforms from the Jason-1, Jason-2 and Jason-3 satellite missions to derive satellite-sea surface ranges as close as possible to the coast (a process called ‘retracking’) and optimization of the geophysical corrections applied to the range measurements to produce sea level time series.

 This large amount of coastal sea level estimates has been further analysed to produce the present dataset: a total of 756 altimetry-based virtual coastal stations have been selected and sea level anomalies time series together with associated coastal sea level trends have been computed over the study time span.